gatewayd-io/docs/using-plugins/plugins.md

 ## Policies

 Certain policies can be applied to plugins.
 These policies are applied to all plugins, and can be configured in the [general configuration](/using-gatewayd/plugins-configuration/general-configurations) of the plugins configuration file.

-### Verification policy

-The verification policy controls how the output of the plugin's hook, that is, its result, should be handled and whether to verify the output or not.

-- `passdown` (default): the output of the plugin is passed down to the next plugin, regardless of the result.
-The result is not verified.
-- `ignore`: the output of the current plugin is ignored if the verification fails, and the next plugin is called with the same input.
-- `abort`: the output of the current plugin is ignored if the verification fails, and the next plugin is not called.
-- `remove`: the output of the current plugin is ignored if the verification fails, and the next plugin is called with the same input.
-The current registered hook from the current plugin is removed from the list of registered hooks and it will not be called again.

 ### Compatibility policy